utopia-foss/dantro/doc/plotting/creators/ext.rst

 In some situations, one might want to dynamically determine if an animation should be carried out or not.
 For instance, this could be dependent on whether the dimensionality of the data requires another representation mode (the animation) or not.

-For that purpose, the :py:class:`~dantro.plot_creators._plot_helper.PlotHelper` supplies two methods to enter or exit animation mode, :py:meth:`~dantro.plot_creators._plot_helper.PlotHelper.enable_animation` and :py:meth:`~dantro.plot_creators._plot_helper.PlotHelper.disable_animation`.
+For that purpose, the :py:class:`~dantro.plot.creators._plot_helper.PlotHelper` supplies two methods to enter or exit animation mode, :py:meth:`~dantro.plot.creators._plot_helper.PlotHelper.enable_animation` and :py:meth:`~dantro.plot.creators._plot_helper.PlotHelper.disable_animation`.
-When these are invoked, the plot function is *directly* left, the :py:class:`~dantro.plot_creators.pcr_ext.ExternalPlotCreator` enables or disables the animation, and the plot function is invoked anew.
+When these are invoked, the plot function is *directly* left, the :py:class:`~dantro.plot.creators.ext.ExternalPlotCreator` enables or disables the animation, and the plot function is invoked anew.

 A few remarks: